 - Sunscreen (affiliate link: buy on Amazon)

-Here is a link to a similar bag we’ve had in the past (affiliate link: buy on Amazon).
+Here is a link to an expensive bag we’ve used in the past (affiliate link: buy on Amazon).
 It is a good carry-on, but it only meets the Southwest Airlines carry-on bag size requirements.

 Entertainment for the plane such as books, magazines, phone, laptop, and headphones get added to my park bag which doubles as my personal item for the plane.
 Make sure you review my park bag packing to avoid forgetting important Disney park essentials.